 The African American Museum of Iowa was founded by a small group of members of the Mt.
 Zion Missionary Baptist Church in Cedar Rapids in 1993.
 The church provided meeting space and money to launch the organization.

 The current facility was built in 2003.
 During the flood of 2008, we took on 5.5 feet of water and closed for several months to repair and rebuild.
-The museum reopened in January 2009 with our current permanent exhibit, Endless Possibilities.
+The museum reopened in in 2009 with our current permanent exhibit, Endless Possibilities.

 To preserve, exhibit, and teach the African American heritage of Iowa.

 To be recognized as Iowa’s leading and most accessible statewide resource for education on African American history and the appreciation of that legacy to the cultural life of Iowa.